• Home

 President Donald Trump is “dumb as a fox,” according to Jeffrey Sonnenfeld.SAUL LOEB—AFP/Getty Images

 In a candid discussion regarding the mechanics of President Donald Trump’s hold on power, longtime Yale leadership scholar (and regular Fortune contributor) Jeffrey Sonnenfeld warned the president’s chaotic style is often mistaken for incompetence when it is actually a calculated strategy.
-Speaking on the Raging Moderates podcast with Scott Galloway and Jessica Tarlov, Sonnenfeld laid out the thesis of his new book, Trump’s Ten Commandments, while explaining Trump is “dumb as a fox,” and business leaders underestimate him at their peril.
+Speaking on the Raging Moderates podcast with Scott Galloway and Jessica Tarlov, Sonnenfeld laid out the thesis of his new book, Trump’s Ten Commandments, while explaining that Trump is “dumb as a fox” and business leaders underestimate him at their peril.

 Recommended Video

 Sonnenfeld, who frequently convenes top CEOs to discuss civic engagement for Yale’s Chief Executive Leadership Institute, pushed back against the notion that Trump’s controversial behavior is impulsive.
 “Just because Trump often appears convincingly ignorant doesn’t mean he’s stupid,” Sonnenfeld said.
 “He’s dumb as a fox.
-He has incredible street savvy.”
+He has incredible street savvy.

 “We know from mythology and science across centuries and cultures that even foxes can get outfoxed on occasion,” Sonnenfeld told Fortune, noting he’s often been a critic of Trump, but has praised him on occasion as well.
-He claimed he knows what he’s talking about, since he’s had more experience with Trump than anybody in the current White House and more than anyone in his first term, excepting family members.
+He claimed Trump knows what he’s talking about, since he’s had more experience with Trump than anybody in the current White House and more than anyone in his first term, excepting family members.
 Sonnenfeld is an influential leadership whisperer, with long stints at both Harvard and Yale, who has known Trump for years, and was one of the first to predict he would run for president.
 He also claims he’s had dozens of in-person conversations and calls with Trump.
 For instance, he said that Trump often checked in with him during his first campaign, even though Trump knew Sonnenfeld was supporting Hillary Clinton.

 One of Trump’s most effective tactics is a distraction device Sonnenfeld calls “the wall of sound.”
 Drawing a comparison to 1960s pop-rock record producer Phil Spector and his technique of layering instruments to create an overwhelming sonic experience, Sonnenfeld explained Trump keeps “so many instruments blaring at once” it disorients the public.
-Whether it is threats to annex Greenland or attacks on Venezuela, Sonnenfeld said he has come to see these as “deliberate strategic devices” designed to shift the conversation away from damaging domestic issues, for instance, millions losing their health care insurance or Trump’s appearance in the Jeffrey Epstein files.
+Whether it is threats to annex Greenland or attacks on Venezuela, Sonnenfeld said he has come to see these as “deliberate strategic devices” designed to shift the conversation away from damaging domestic issues—such as millions losing their health care insurance or Trump’s appearance in the Jeffrey Epstein files.

 Without even referencing Spector’s own disgrace—the record producer died in prison in 2021, after being convicted of murder—Sonnenfeld noted Trump’s “wall of sound” has taken a darker turn recently.
 Of course, this was a reference to Trump’s posting of a racist AI-generated video regarding Barack and Michelle Obama.
 Sonnenfeld characterized these provocations not as dog whistles, but as “screaming racial venom,” utilized because Trump needed to change the subject, likely from fresh revelations in the Epstein files.
-“Using race is always a last resort of scoundrels and he’s not above that,” Sonnenfeld stated.
+“Using race is always a last resort of scoundrels, and he’s not above that,” Sonnenfeld stated.

 Inside the commandments

-Sonnenfeld told Galloway and Tarlov a clear example of these “commandments” is the unfolding scandal involving Commerce Secretary nominee Howard Lutnick, who is fielding new questions from revelations he lied about a longer relationship with Epstein after 2005 than previously known.
-When asked how a leader like Trump handles such a liability, Sonnenfeld noted “Trump doesn’t ever apologize,” contrasting him with past politicians who resigned out of shame.
+Sonnenfeld told Galloway and Tarlov a clear example of these “commandments” is the unfolding scandal involving Commerce Secretary Howard Lutnick, who is fielding new questions from revelations he lied about a longer relationship with Epstein after 2005 than previously known.
+When asked how a leader like Trump handles such a liability, Sonnenfeld noted: “Trump doesn’t ever apologize,” contrasting him with past politicians who resigned out of shame.

 This book, Sonnenfeld told Fortune, will be the only one “that decodes what people wrongly think is Trump’s madness, to reveal the pattern behind what he does and suggest actions to anticipate and respond to his maneuvers.”